 VALENTINE’S DAY… Why Every Day Should Be.

-It’s become my yearly tradition now, so I’m back again this year to extend my personal take on Valentine’s Day.
-Luckily enough for me, my wife has the same views.
-So, as always, I’ve added a few more pics from this year’s travels (now I’m really squishing them in, so sorry), but with the same message… Every day should be a day of expressing love and appreciation, not just once a year on a Hallmark generated Holiday.
+It’s become a yearly tradition for me now, so I’m back again this year to extend my personal take on Valentine’s Day.
+Luckily enough for me, my wife feels the same way as I do.
+So, as always, I’ve added a bunch more pics from this year’s travels (which has become quite a lot the past few years now), but with the same message… Every day should be a day of expressing love and appreciation, not just once a year on a Hallmark-generated Holiday.

 so excuse any of my writing errors.
 Hopefully, I’ve learned to improve my skills some over this past couple of years now and there will be quite fewer mistakes than when I first started my writing.